-We talked to Mark Felegyhazi, CEO and co-founder of Avatao on how they generates real-life scenarios of security best practices for development and security teams and here is what he said about it.
+Mark Felegyhazi, CEO and co-founder of Avatao tells us how they generate real-life scenarios of security best practices for development and security teams.

 First of all, how are you and your family doing in these COVID-19 times?

 Mark Felegyhazi: Thanks, we are doing great.
 We do all we can to isolate ourselves, and my kids have strict rules to be protected in school.
 In terms of work, nothing has changed.
 I was working with my team in Hungary remotely before, and I kept doing it.